Cosmopolitaine/Tools-Project-Data-Cleaning/README.md

 ### Name: Coding the Tools  (Section 1)

 ## What is This Project
 This project deals with the daily stock prices of 500 stocks over the horizon of 5 years.
-We employed Python to perform data cleaning, data analytics and visualization.
+We employed Python to perform data cleaning, data analytics, and data visualization.

 # Data Cleaning:
 * Found missing data, wrong data (eg. unreasonable high or low price, too high or too low returns, stocksplits, etc.) after getting a rough view of potential wrong data with pandas.
 Then corrected them with webcrawller or mannually (for sharesplits).
 The output 'Clean_Data_Out.csv' would be used for later analysis and visualization.

 # Data Analysis:
-*
 * Generalize random portfolio using Dow Jones 30 and optimized the efficient frontier in CAPM model.
 * Predicted stock price using basic Linear Regression Model upon splitted training and testing data from historical data.